redlegjed/test_measure_process_lib/docs/source/getting_started.rst

 The framework is designed to store data in the `xarray <http://xarray.pydata.org/en/stable/>`_ Dataset class.
 This provides a convenient structure for storing multi-dimensional data that can be easily visualised using libraries like `Holoviews <http://holoviews.org/index.html>`_ or its offshoot `hvplot <https://hvplot.holoviz.org/index.html>`_.

+TMPL works by defining small modular classes for making individual measurements that can be combined together to make larger test sequences.
+The data acquired in each individual measurement can be 'scooped' up into one combined Dataset at the end of the test sequence for storing and analysis.

 How it works
 -------------